-A wide range of sporting opportunities will be provided outside curriculum time.
-We expect to continue the school's strong tradition of internal clubs alongside competitive fixtures both locally and nationally.
+A range of sporting opportunities will be provided outside curriculum time which includes a combination of internal clubs alongside competitive fixtures.

 You can receive further information on this subject from Mr G Hughes (Subject Leader) and from all of the PE department.